exasol/tutorials/tls/doc/tls_in_udfs.md

 |--------------|----------------------------------|-----|-----|
 | ISRG Root X1 | Internet Security Research Group |     | US  |

+Can you guess where the other certificates went?

+They are, of course, still there.
+But "overriding" the trust store means that you explicitly pick the one you put into BucketFS, so that the Java runtime ignores the one that comes with the SLC.
+In the case of on-prem installations, that is exactly the behavior you are aiming for, since it provides maximum security.
+Trust only what you control.

 ### Trust Store Password and Protecting the Truststore

 If you followed the tutorial closely to that point, you might have wondered about the significance of the truststore password.
 Is it dangerous that you need to know it?
 Should you change the default password?